Bloody Sunday (1905): Early strikes

 "The Russian term for strike, stachka, was derived from an old colloquial term, stakat’sia- to conspire for a criminal act."
 As such, Russian laws viewed strikes as criminal acts of conspiracy and potential catalysts for rebellion.
 The governmental response to strikes, however, supported the efforts of the workers and promoted strikes as an effective tool that could be used by the workers to help improve their working conditions.
 The Tsarist authorities usually intervened with harsh punishment, especially for the leaders and spokesmen of the strike, but often the complaints of the strikers were reviewed and seen as justified and the employers were required to correct the abuses about which the strikers protested.

 These corrections did not address a grossly unbalanced system that clearly favoured employers.
 This caused the continuation of strikes and the first major industrial strike in Russia in 1870 in St. Petersburg.
 This new phenomenon was a catalyst of many more strikes in Russia, which increased until they reached a peak between 1884 and 1885 when 4,000 workers went on strike at Morozov's cotton mill.
 This large strike prompted officials to consider regulations that would restrain the abuses of employers and ensure safety in the workplace.
-A new law was passed in 1886 that required employers to specify working conditions in their factories in writing.
-This included the treatment of workers, workers' hours and the safety precautions taken by the employer.
-This new law also created factory inspectors who were charged with preserving industrial peace.
+A new law was passed in 1886 that required employers to specify working conditions in their factories in writing, included the treatment of workers, workers' hours and the safety precautions taken by the employer.
+The new law also created factory inspectors who were charged with preserving industrial peace.
 Despite these changes, strike activity again reached high proportions during the 1890s, resulting in the restriction of the workday to eleven and a half hours in 1897.